jmoro0408/jmoro0408.github.io/_projects/2023-01-12-podcast_recommender.md

 Generally, we want to see large topic bubbles with little to no overlap.

-The full interactive version can be found [in the html file](images/projects/podcast_recommender/topic_vis.html), but I've also included a few screengrabs below.
+The full interactive version can be found explored below:

+{% include topic_vis.html %}

 The first topic can be seen to be generally around the government and laws, partiuarly in the United States.